aichaos/rivescript-wd/WD.rst

 of triggers of the source topic *and* any included topics, will have a higher matching priority than the inherited topics.

-See "Sorting +Triggers" to see how triggers are sorted internally.
+See `Sorting +Triggers`_ to see how triggers are sorted internally.
 The following example shows how includes and inheritence works:

 .. code-block::